Southern African Countries, EU Sign Trade Deal

 On 10 June, six countries from the Southern African Development Community (SADC) – specifically, Botswana, Lesotho, Mozambique, Namibia, South Africa, and Swaziland – signed an Economic Partnership Agreement (EPA) with the EU in Kasane, Botswana.

 Those SADC countries, also referred to as the SADC EPA group, will now have to ratify the regional agreement before it can enter into force.
+On the EU side, the EPA will be forwarded to both the European Parliament and the national parliaments of individual member states for their sign-off.

 The other six members of the Southern African Development Community region – the Democratic Republic of the Congo, Madagascar, Malawi, Mauritius, Zambia, and Zimbabwe – are engaged with the EU through the EPA process as part of other regional groupings, namely Central Africa or Eastern and Southern Africa.